 The Security Council plays the most important role in the United Nations system of collective security as it is charged with maintenance of international peace.
 It is the only organ of the United Nations which decisions are obligatory for all member-states of the organisation.
 The Security Council takes the lead in settling disputes, determining threats for international community and recommending appropriate procedures or methods of adjustment.
 In carrying out its responsibilities, the Security Council can resort to imposing sanctions or even authorise the use of force to restore international peace and security.

-With best regards and looking forward to seeing you all,
+With warmest regards and looking forward to seeing you all,

 While writing your essay, please do follow the guidelines:

-— remember: the essay should be an original work where your own ideas and knowledge are expressed, therefore, plagiarism is unacceptable.
+— The essay should be an original work, therefore, plagiarism (more than 20%) is unacceptable;

 Honorable delegates and observers!

 This page contains a set of recommendations for writing a successful Position Paper.